cornell-ece2300/ece2300-docs/docs/ece2300-tinyrv1-isa.md

 #### Address Translation

-Tiny RISC-V only supports the most basic form of address translation.
+TinyRV1 only supports the most basic form of address translation.
 Every logical address is directly mapped to the corresponding physical address.
 As mentioned above, TinyRV1 only supports a 1MB virtual memory address space from `0x00000000` to `0x000fffff`, and thus TinyRV1